nhok0169/Fix-Raiden-Boss/Fix-Raiden-Boss 2.0 (for all user )/README.md

 ## Command Options
 ```
   -h, --help           show this help message and exit
   -d, --deleteBackup   deletes backup copies of the original .ini files
   -f, --fixOnly        only fixes the mod without cleaning any previous runs of the script
   -r, --revert         reverts back previous runs of the script
+  -m, --manualDisable  goes into an error when duplicate .ini or Blend.buf are found in a mod instead of choosing which file you want to use
 ```